 20. Get an HVAC inspection

-HVAC tune ups or maintenance includes a comprehensive check of your entire unit.
+HVAC tune ups or maintenance include a comprehensive check of your entire unit.
 It usually includes duct and filter inspection, motor lubrication, pressure checks, part cleaning and connection tightening, among other things.
 If you follow regular tune ups and maintenance checks (in addition to following proper insulation, air sealing and thermostat techniques), you can cut your heating and cooling energy use by 20 to 50 percent.
 Those are some big savings.

 How energy efficient is your home?